yichuj/wearable-shoulder-kinematics/README.md

 # wearable-shoulder-kinematics

 This repository accompanies the manuscript
 **“Fusing IMUs and Soft Sensors for Long-Duration Tracking of 3D Shoulder Kinematics with Minimal Calibration”**
 and provides code and data to support computational reproducibility and figure regeneration.

 ---

-## Repository Contents

-data/participant_*.csv: Example participant datasets used for reproducible runs data/figure_data.xlsx: Aggregated data used to generate paper figures

-notebooks/01_reproducible_run.ipynb
-notebooks/02_generate_paper_figures.ipynb

-src/utils.py: Data loading and preprocessing src/fis.py: CNN model and fusion algorithm (FIS) src/metrics.py: Error computation and evaluation

-environment.yml: Example conda environment
+## Reproducibility and Figure Generation

+Two notebooks are provided:

+- **`notebooks/01_reproducible_run.ipynb`** implements the full sensor fusion processing pipeline (FIS), including data preprocessing, CNN training using a short calibration segment, application of the fusion algorithm to correct IMU drift, and evaluation of orientation errors for IMU-only, SS-only, and FIS estimates.

+- **`notebooks/02_generate_paper_figures.ipynb`** generates the main manuscript figures directly from `data/figure_data.xlsx`, allowing deterministic reproduction of reported results without re-running model training.

 ---

-## Reproducible Run
+## Data Description

-The notebook **`notebooks/01_reproducible_run.ipynb`** implements the full pipeline on an example participant dataset:

-1. Load and preprocess soft sensor, IMU, and motion capture data
-2. Train a lightweight CNN using a short calibration segment
-3. Apply the fusion algorithm to correct IMU drift
-4. Compute and visualize orientation errors for:
-   - IMU-only
-   - Soft-sensor-only
-   - Fused (IMU + soft sensors)
+- **`participant_*.csv`**: Datasets from all participants containing time, soft sensor signals, IMU quaternions, optical motion capture (MCL) quaternions, and MCL synchronization pulses.

+- **`figure_data.xlsx`**: Preprocessed and aggregated data used to generate the figures reported in the manuscript.

 ---

-## Figure Generation

-The notebook **`notebooks/02_generate_paper_figures.ipynb`** generates the main manuscript figures directly from
-`data/figure_data.xlsx`.

----

-## Data Description
+## Source Code

-- **`participant_*.csv`**
-  Datasets from all participants containing time, soft sensor signals, IMU quaternions, optical motion capture (MCL) quaternions, and MCL synchronization pulses.

-- **`figure_data.xlsx`**
-  Preprocessed and aggregated data used to generate the figures reported in the manuscript.
+- **`src/utils.py`**: Data loading and preprocessing utilities.

+- **`src/fis.py`**: Definition of the lightweight CNN used to map soft sensor signals to orientation estimates, and implementation of the FIS for yaw drift correction and smoothing.

+- **`src/metrics.py`**: Error computation and evaluation utilities.

 ---